solana-labs/solana/book/src/proposals/booting-from-snapshot.md

 ### Verifying the Cluster is Building from the Snapshot

-The booting validator can confirm that the snapshot is valid and that the cluster it intends to join is building off of `S` by verifying the signatures of votes for `S`.
+The booting validator can confirm that the snapshot is valid and that the cluster it intends to join is building off of `snapshot_root` by verifying the signatures of votes for `snapshot_root`.
 The validator can calculate the commitment of its trusted validators, and at some threshold, such as 2/3 of trusted validators are locked out at least 2^31 slots, accept the snapshot.

-**Proof:** For the snapshot to be valid, the validator that made the snapshot must have rooted `S`, meaning that it must have observed at least 2/3 of stake having >=2^31 lockout on `S`.
-Any validators that are participating in consensus will eventually also observe the same lockout on `S`, and will therefore bring themselves up to >=2^31 lockout on `S`.
+**Proof:** For the snapshot to be valid, the validator that made the snapshot must have rooted `snapshot_root`, meaning that it must have observed at least 2/3 of stake having >=2^31 lockout on `snapshot_root`.
+Any validators that are participating in consensus will eventually also observe the same lockout on `snapshot_root`, and will therefore bring themselves up to >=2^31 lockout on `snapshot_root`.
 Thus with any set of trusted validators meeting the conditions above, the booting validator will eventually observe the threshold commitment and accept the snapshot.

 ### Verifying Booting Validator is Caught Up